Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 If you are publishing data via an API, you need to consider pagination.
 If you are publishing multiple networks, you ought to use the pagination method described in the API response option for each [publication format](../reference/publication_formats.md).

-If you are publishing a network that is very large, you ought to use the approach to paginating nodes and links described in [how to publish large networks](#how-to-publish-large-networks).
+If you are publishing a network that is very large, you ought to use the approach to paginating nodes and spans described in [how to publish large networks](#how-to-publish-large-networks).

 API design is a deep topic.
 As such, the following guidance is not intended to be comprehensive or prescriptive.
 Wherever possible, you ought to carry out your own user research.